What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 After the disputation:

-After successfully passing the disputation, the examination procedure is completed, but your doctorate is not finally completed until you have published your dissertation.
-Only then will you receive the doctoral certificate and have the right to use the doctorate.
+After successfully passing the disputation, the examination procedure is finished, but your doctorate is not finally completed until you have published your dissertation.
+Only then you will receive the doctoral diploma and be entitled to hold the doctoral degree.

 Printed copies of the dissertation: